NOAA-CSL/MELODIES-MONET/docs/tutorial/how_to_run.rst

    * Submit the submit_hera.sh script (e.g., on NOAA hera: sbatch submit_hera.sh)

-.. [#install] This should work from any directory as long is MELODIES MONET is installed in your active conda environment, which it should be if you followed the :ref:`install instructions <user-install-instructions>`.
+.. [#install] This should work from any directory as long as MELODIES MONET is installed in your active conda environment, which it should be if you followed the :ref:`install instructions <user-install-instructions>`.